EquinoxeStudios/BabyNoiseGenerator/README.md

 - **LUFS Monitoring**: ITU-R BS.1770-4 compliant loudness measurement
 - **True-peak Detection**: 4x oversampling with high-quality interpolation
 - **Stereo Generation**: Frequency-dependent phase decorrelation with Haas enhancement

-## Medical Safety

-This application follows American Academy of Pediatrics guidelines for infant noise exposure:
-- Default levels are set to ~47 dB SPL (well below the 50 dB SPL recommendation)
-- LUFS monitoring ensures consistent loudness across devices
-- Automatic safety gain reduction when threshold is exceeded
-- Use in conjunction with proper sleep practices and monitoring

 ## What's New in v2.0.2 Enhanced DSP Edition